ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

-I was using R a lot, so when I visited New York one weekend, I spent some of my bus time hacking an R package together, following the advice in [Advanced R](http://adv-r.had.co.nz/).
-I got conversion working back and forth between R data frames and JSON-stat, I put it [up on GitHub](https://github.com/ajschumacher/rjstat), and I told Xavier about it.
+I was using R a lot, so when I visited New York one weekend, I spent some of the bus ride hacking an R package together, following the advice in [Advanced R](http://adv-r.had.co.nz/).
+I got conversion between R data frames and JSON-stat working, I put it [up on GitHub](https://github.com/ajschumacher/rjstat), and I told Xavier about it.

 It then turned out that I didn't need JSON-stat, and I immediately forgot about it.
 [5] But once the package was up on GitHub, anybody could come and mess with it.
 And somebody did.